What are the Best Hikes in Patagonia?

 2. Cerro Torre (24 km), Intermediate

-Cerro Torre is less difficult than Fitz Roy, but the pay-off is almost as spectacular: after a few hours of climbing, you’ll reach icy Laguna Torre, with a view of Cerro Torre in the background.
+Cerro Torre is a little easier than Fitz Roy, but the pay-off is nearly as spectacular.
+After a few hours of climbing, you’ll reach icy Laguna Torre, with a view of Cerro Torre in the background.
 Cerro Torre is taller & skinnier, whereas Fitz Roy is a wider massif, & slightly more imposing.
-But both make for amazing photos…
+Both make for amazing photos…

 Hike Time = 5 – 7 hours